 Other Costs to Keep in Mind While Studying in China

 Health insurance is a must while studying in China.
 Not only is it generally a good idea to have it, but the Ministry of Education requires it.
 The first thing you should do is check to see if you’re covered by your current policy.
 If not, some overseas studies programs will include it or offer it for an additional fee; consider those options if available.
 You can also look into buying a plan yourself, which it’s possible to find for less than $200.

 When all is said and done, the cost of a semester in China is likely to be in the range of $4,000 to $17,000.
 How much you actually spend is dependent on you and your spending choices.
 Luckily, there are plenty of tips out there for how to study abroad on a budget.
 They’ll help you make the most of your time abroad – no matter which end of the spending spectrum you fall on.

 If you’re serious about studying abroad in China, the earlier you can start working on your budget, the better.
 It may sound obvious, but I’ve found that it’s much easier to make smart financial decisions when you have actual guidelines for yourself.
 Since you’re clearly already doing your research, you’re off to a good start.
 Go ahead and give yourself a pat on the back.

-This post was originally published in October 2016, and was updated in March 2019 and January 2020.
+This post was originally published in October 2016 and was updated in June 2021.